 - Select Formatted data values if you want the data to appear more similar to the Explore experience in Looker, although some features (such as linking) aren't supported by all file types.

-- Unselect Formatted data values if you do not want to apply any special formatting of your query results, such as rounding long numbers or adding special characters your Looker developers may have put in place.
+- Unselect Formatted data values if you do not want to apply any of the special formatting of your query results, such as rounding long numbers or adding special characters, that your Looker developers may have put in place.
 This is often preferred when data is being fed into another tool for processing.

 Single Column Layout